 There are Internet cafés in most towns.
 Most accommodation will have an Internet service as well.
-There is also a high speed mobile Internet service in the larger cities and towns.
-The local cellphone operators will be able to help you with this.
+There is also a high-speed mobile Internet service in the larger cities and towns.
+The local cell phone operators will be able to help you with this.
 Namibia has two GSM cellular phone operators, MTC and Cell One and both offer prepaid options.
 Starter packs and airtime vouchers are readily available at most stores.
 They have international agreements with most countries.

 You will find many different and interesting cuisine on your Namibian trip.
 Except for at a few specialty establishments, most restaurants in Namibia tend to lean towards the European pallet, with a slight bias towards German dishes and seafood.
 Most people will find something that they like on any restaurant menu and kitchens are at least as hygienic as your average European establishment, so you do not have to worry about food poisoning when eating out.
 Prices are also very usually very reasonable compared to most western nations.
-There are also many local delicacies which are worth trying, the favorite being biltong, a kind of dried, preserved meat.
+There are also many local delicacies which are worth trying, the favourite being biltong, a kind of dried, preserved meat.

 Namibian biltong is considered to be the best in the world.